ImageMagick/Usage-Markdown/canvas/index.md

 ### Tiling with an Image already In Memory

-Tiling an image you have in memory (created or modified) is not straight forward, and only a few indirect methods are available.
+Tiling an image you have in memory (created or modified) is not straightforward, and only a few indirect methods are available.

 #### Clone and Append the Tile Image